Xtylish-Ranjan-Thakur/Portfolio-using-HTML-CSS-JS/README.md

 # Portfolio-using-HTML-CSS-JS

           Absolutely!
-Here's an **enhanced version** of the HTML, CSS, and JavaScript personal website with:
+Here's an Enhanced version of the HTML, CSS, and JavaScript personal website with:

 - **More animations**
 - **Vibrant color scheme**